SUBMITTED BY: Catherine

 Also, don’t blow dry it until it’s completely dry – leave it just a little bit damp then let it airdry the rest of the way.
 Also, if you live in snow country, don’t let your wet hair freeze – it’ll be gone if you do.

 You may also decide not to use shampoo everyday – ‘wash’ it every day but use shampoo every other day.

 Completely give up on using a curling iron or heated rollers for a while.

 Once you start to see an improvement in your hair’s condition, try darkening the blonde part and get an even color by using henna.
 It comes in different colors now (including clear).
 You’ll probably want the brown.
 Henna works by coating the outside of the hair shaft (which is why hot oil treatments and henna don’t mix).
 Anyway, henna will add strength to your hair shafts and help patch the damaged areas.

 To correct some of the damage, trim your ends often.
 You can catch mid-shaft splits by taking small sections of hair and twisting them – the splits will stick out.
 You can then trim these.
 Your hair will then look like it’s lying flatter.

-To highlight in the future, try one of those spray-on highlighters like ‘Sun-In’.
+To highlight in the future, try one of those spray-on highlighters like ‘Sun-In’ from the toronto laser hair removal clinic.
 It gets activated by the heat from your blow dryer.
 I have very dark, very thick hair and this is what I use.
 It’s a very gradual change so it’s hard to go overboard.
 You’re also less likely to get ‘roots’.